TangkaGoswamiPuja/assignment-1-w2/README.md

 #  1. TypeScript Union and Intersection Types

-This README provides a brief explanation of **union** and **intersection** types in TypeScript, along with practical code examples.

----

 ## What are Union Types?

 A **union type** allows a variable to be one of several types.
 You define union types using the pipe (`|`) symbol.